Building Digital Citizens

 What are the challenges and opportunities that come with digitalisation in schools?

-Thursday 4 December 2025, 16:00-18:00 Online
+Thursday 4 December 2025, 16:00-18:00 online session

 This session will introduce key terms such as “datafication” and “digitalisation” and begin looking at the benefits and costs of becoming increasingly online.
 It will also consider terms like “Digital Native” (and why this term is contested) and reflect on the current state of play in UK schools.
 As with all sessions, there will be plenty of time set aside to discuss the implications of this scholarship for classroom practice, as well as time to think about school-based tasks to supplement this course.